My Macaron Method

 ~~~~~

-1. Sift dry ingredients together twice and set aside.
+3. Sift almond flour and icing sugar together twice and set aside.

-3. Whip egg whites in mixer until bubbles form, then add cream of tartar.
-After another 2 mins, slowly add in caster sugar until mixed and let mixer whip until meringue forms.
-(This can take a good 5-7 minutes).
+4. Whip egg whites in mixer until bubbles form, then add cream of tartar.
+Slowly add in caster sugar until mixed and let mixer whip until meringue forms.
+(This can take 5-7 minutes).

 7. Pipe batter onto prepared sheet pans.